 Prevention is key for preventing carbon monoxide poisoning.
 Have all chimneys and HVAC systems inspected at least once a year to make sure all are functioning optimally.
 In addition, equip your home with CO detectors.
 There is always a chance that something can go wrong unexpectedly, but CO detectors will alert you if carbon monoxide levels have risen in the home.
 Follow all instructions about placement of these, and make sure to install them on each level of the home.

-For information about carbon monoxide alarms and CO testing, contact us at Wood Air Conditioning, Inc. in Mt.
+For information about carbon monoxide alarms and CO testing, contact us at Wood Air Conditioning & Plumbing, Inc. in Mt.
 Pleasant, Hughes Springs, Pittsburg, Daingerfield, Mt.
 Vernon, Omaha, Naples, Winnsboro, Cookville, and Sulphur Springs.